 Born in Fort Worth in 1938 and raised in Arlington, Texas, Michael Garman was eight years old when he began creating little pipe-cleaner men.
 “I would twist pipe cleaners around pipe cleaners to make the muscles, arms and legs, and other features just right,” Michael Garman recalls “I used my mother’s sewing machine to design little cavalry uniforms and cowboy boots.
 I carved horses out of wood so that some of my guys were mounted.
 Then I’d gather up all my characters on my bed like a battle scene.
 I had guns and cannons and horses.
 Then the great battle began and my hero would get shot.
 I would arrange him just so, as he was dying.
 And I would cry and cry for him.
 I mean, I’d really be sobbing.
 And then I would scoop them all up and do it over again.”

-According to Michael Garman, that was his start on 1959-Guatemala, the path to becoming America’s Storyteller Sculptor.
+According to Michael Garman, that was his start, the path to becoming America’s Storyteller Sculptor.
 Then, in 1959, Michael Garman hitchhiked into Mexico with $35 in his pocket and his Nikon camera for what he thought would be a two-week sojourn.
-When his money ran out, he would charm his way into a restaurant, offering to sweep the floor or something for a bit to eat or a drink.
+When his money ran out, he would charm his way into a restaurant, offering to sweep the floor or other work for a bite to eat or a drink.
 More often than not, the owner would give him a meal and a place to sleep.
 “No one I asked hired me, but everyone fed me.”

 When he returned to the United States, Garman continued his vagabond lifestyle in the run-down neighborhoods of Dallas, San Francisco, Philadelphia and Colorado Springs.
 Initially, he continued to create one-of-a-kind sculptures.
 And, as his technique improved, his sculptures became more detailed.
 Inspired by the people he met on his hitchhiking journey, Michael’s early work depicted simple street moments – a tailor mending a garment, a woman on a bench, two ladies gossiping under an umbrella.